Quantum Advantage for Shared Randomness Generation: Introduction

-In this work we report an interesting quantum advantage which is not only probable but also robust in noisy condition and hence achievable with present day imperfect quantum devices.
-We consider the computational scenario of shared randomness processing.
-Shared randomness is known to be an important resource in a number of applications, {\it viz} privacy amplification \cite{Bennett1988,Bennett1995,Newman1996}, simultaneous messages passing \cite{Babai1997}, secret sharing and secret key generation protocol \cite{Gavinsky2012,Ahlswede1993}, classical simulation of quantum nonlocal statistics \cite{Brassard1999,Toner2003,Bowles2015}, Bayesian game theory \cite{Aumann1987,Brunner2013,Roy2016,Banik2019}, and communication complexity \cite{Canonne2017}.
-However, among spatially separated parties, shared randomness can not be established free of cost -- it requires communication channel among them which in Shannon theory is considered as an expensive resource \cite{Shannon1948}.
-In a physical scenario shared randomness can be obtained from some correlated systems - either classical or quantum - shared between the distant parties.
-Naturally the question arises whether application of quantum rules provides any advantage over the classical sources in shared randomness processing and its distribution.
-Interestingly, our work provides affirmative answer to these questions and hence finds a novel instance where quantum theory yields provable advantage over its classical counterpart.
+Shared randomness (SR) is known to be an important resource in a number of applications, {\it viz} privacy amplification \cite{Bennett1988,Bennett1995,Newman1996}, simultaneous message passing \cite{Babai1997}, secret sharing and secret key generation protocol \cite{Gavinsky2012,Ahlswede1993}, classical simulation of quantum nonlocal statistics \cite{Brassard1999,Toner2003,Bowles2015}, Bayesian game theory \cite{Aumann1987,Brunner2013,Roy2016,Banik2019}, and communication complexity \cite{Canonne2017}.
+Among spatially separated parties, shared randomness can not be established free of cost.
+It requires the distant parties to have access to noiseless communication channels, which, in Shannon theory, are considered to be expensive \cite{Shannon1948}.
+Alternatively, one can ask whether sharing multipartite quantum systems provide any advantage over the correlated classical systems for shared randomness generation or not.
+A similar question can also be asked concerning the advantage of using noisy quantum communication channels over classical ones.
+In this work, we find affirmative answers to both of these questions by identifying new instances where quantum theory yields provable advantage over its classical counterpart.
+Importantly, the quantum advantage sustains even in presence of noise and hence is achievable with the present day imperfect quantum devices.